 From a young age, Megan wanted to be an artist.
 But even as early as middle school, she realized that it would be difficult to make a living that way.
 So, she turned her attention to pursuing a career working in a museum.
-“I knew it wouldn’t support a glamorous lifestyle, I didn’t have champagne dreams,” she says, “I just thought it would be a practical way to support myself and still be around what I loved.”
 Megan interned at a prestigious art museum while in high school.
 She enjoyed the experience so much that in college she landed more internships and museum work experience and became more certain of her career choice with each passing year.

 In the months before she graduated from a small, private liberal arts college in the spring of 2008, Megan began to search for jobs in her field and found a few leads.
 But as summer came, with the Great Recession taking root, the leads dried up.
 Her dream career started to feel further and further out of reach.
 Meanwhile, Megan, who grew up in a moderate-income family, had taken on a significant amount of debt to pay for college.
-As her student loans became due, the only job she could find was part-time work at a chain craft store, framing artwork.
-To improve her prospects, she enrolled in graduate-level coursework and took part-time work in an art gallery, and, in addition, at an historical society.
-It was not until she was 28 that she got her first full-time job in an art museum as a security guard who monitors the various collections.
+As her student loans became due, she took a job at a chain craft store, framing artwork.
+She later took part-time work in a museum, and, in addition, at an historical society, and at a local library.
+It was not until she was 28 that she got a full-time job in an art museum as an attendant, basically a security guard who monitors the various collections.
 It is not the job she dreamed about, but it is a job that provides a decent salary and benefits.

-Megan is part of a generation that did everything “right” but landed in the labor market during a financial crisis, when jobs were disappearing.
-“I never pictured living in a penthouse apartment in New York City even in my wildest dreams as a kid, but I never imagined I’d be living in an apartment with roommates at 28—I thought I’d be able to afford my own small apartment,” she says.
-“I think a lot of Millennials are dismissed as being whiny and entitled, but many of us have put ourselves into crippling student debt just to have a similar opportunity as our parents and we still find ourselves struggling to get a foothold.”
+Megan is part of generation that did everything “right” but landed in the labor market during a financial crisis, when jobs were disappearing.
+“I never pictured living in a penthouse apartment in New York City even in my wildest dreams as a kid, but I never imagined I’d be living in an apartment with roommates at 28,” she says.
+“I think a lot of Millennials are dismissed as being whiny and entitled, but many of us have put ourselves into crippling student debt just to have a similar opportunity as our parents and we still find ourselves struggling to get a foothold in the middle class.”

-Megan realizes that without her college degree she would be facing an even harsher reality.
+Megan realizes that without her college degree she might be facing an even harsher reality.
 “It’s easier to be successful with a college degree than without,” she says.
-“In my personal experience, I’ve seen people who would otherwise qualify be overlooked when applying for jobs because they have no college experience even though they have the motivation to learn things on their own.”
+“In my personal experience, I’ve seen people who would otherwise qualify be overlooked when applying for jobs because they have no college experience.”

-In the long term, most college graduates will end up eventually earning more than their parents, even after accounting for student loans.
-However, not nearly enough students enroll in some type of education beyond high school, and many students who start a higher education program do not finish.
+In the long term, according to David Autor from MIT, getting a college degree, even when accounting for the increase in college costs, still pays off with regard to lifetime earnings.
+However, not nearly enough students enroll in some type of education beyond high school, and many students who start programs do not finish.
 Data from the U.S. Census Bureau’s Current Population Survey reveal that in 2013, only 66 percent of high school graduates enrolled in college right after graduation.
 And according to U.S. Department of Education statistics, just over half of first-time, full-time undergraduates manage to obtain a bachelor’s degree within six years.

-In our new post-recession economic reality where most jobs go to those with postsecondary degrees, ensuring that low-, moderate-, and middle-income adults have access to an affordable, high-quality higher education is fundamental to helping to increase or maintain individuals’ middle-class economic mobility.
+In the new post-recession economic reality where most jobs go to those with postsecondary degrees, ensuring that low-, moderate-, and middle-income adults have access to affordable, high-quality higher education is fundamental to helping to increase or maintain middle-class economic mobility.

 In this report, we explore this pessimism about the American Dream, the undelivered promise of American higher education, and the value of public colleges and universities.
-Although we explore opinions across multiple demographics, this report provides a first opportunity to understand how the opinions and knowledge about higher education of older generations compare to Millennials and their even younger counterparts, Generation Z.
+Although we explore opinions across multiple demographics, our report provides an opportunity to understand how the opinions and knowledge about higher education of older generations compare to Millennials and their even younger counterparts, Generation Z.